JeffSmith-ok/Housing_Rental_Analysis_Data_Viz_Jupyter_Labs/README.md

 # Housing Rental Analysis for San Francisco

-## Data visualization skills, including aggregation, interactive visualizations, and geospatial analysis, to find properties for Proptech in the San Francisco market that are viable investment opportunities
+## Data visualization skills, including aggregation, interactive visualizations, and geospatial analysis, to find properties in the San Francisco market that are viable investment opportunities

 I am analyzing the opportunity to launch an instant, one-click service for people to buy properties and then rent them.
 The company wants to have a trial of this offering in the San Francisco real-estate market.
 If the service proves popular, they can then expand to other markets.